massapina/BC-Samples/README.md

-*Configuring & running the Netswipe Mobile Web API Sample*
+README: How to configure and run the Netswipe Mobile Web API Sample:

 Step 1: Adding your API credentials & scan reference